TheHive-Project/Synapse/docs/user_guide.md

 If you'd like to go live with Synapse, it is advised to use a WSGI server.
 The below will show you how to deploy Synapse as a service with gunicorn and supervisor but feel free to use any others tools for your deployment.

-This part is mainly taken from the excellent [Flask Mega-Tutorial] (https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux-even-on-the-raspberry-pi) by Miguel Grinberg.
+This part is mainly taken from the excellent [Flask Mega Tutorial] (https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux-even-on-the-raspberry-pi) by Miguel Grinberg.
-Have a look at the section named "Setting Up Gunicorn and Supervisor" for the "original" deployement instructions.
+Have a look at the section named "Setting Up Gunicorn and Supervisor" for the "original" deployment instructions.

 ### Instructions